Federico Delbonis: 2016: Second ATP title, best season & top 35 debut, Davis cup winner

 Delbonis next chose to compete at the 2016 Grand Prix Hassan II as the 4th seed.
 He received a bye pass for the first round.
 In the second round he defeated Thiemo de Bakker in straight sets.
 He then defeated 7th seed Pablo Carreño Busta in the quarterfinals also in straight sets.
 In the semifinals In the semifinals he defeated Albert Montañés once again in straight sets.
 He won his second career title without dropping a set the entire tournament by defeating 3rd seed Borna Ćorić in the final in straight sets.
 He then competed at the 2016 Monte-Carlo Rolex Masters.
 He had a disappointing loss to wildcard Fernando Verdasco 0–6, 3–6.
 Delbonis then played at the 2016 BRD Năstase Țiriac Trophy as the 3rd seed.
 He received a bye pass in the first round.
 In the second round he defeated Illya Marchenko in straight sets.
 In the quarterfinals he defeated Marco Cecchinato also in straight sets.
 In the semifinals he lost to Lucas Pouille 3–6, 2–6.

 Delbonis then competed at the 2016 Istanbul Open as the 4th seed.
 He received a bye pass for the first round.
 In the second round he defeated Dudi Sela in three sets.
-In the quarterfinal he defeated Albert Ramos-Viñolas in straight sets.
+In the quarterfinal he defeated Albert Ramos Viñolas in straight sets.
 In the semifinals he lost to eventual champion Diego Schwartzman despite winning the first set.
 Delbonis then competed at the 2016 Geneva Open as the 6th seed.
 In the first round he defeated wildcard Janko Tipsarević in straight sets.
 In the second round he defeated last years champion Thomaz Bellucci in straight sets.
 In the quarterfinals he lost to 3rd seed and eventual runner up Marin Čilić 4–6, 3–6.
 Delbonis next competed at the second major of the year at the 2016 French Open as the 31st seed which marks the first time Delbonis has been seeded at a major.
 He was eliminated in the first round losing to Pablo Carreño Busta in four sets.

 Delbonis next competed at the third major of the year, the 2016 Wimbledon Championships.
 In the first round, he faced Fabio Fognini and lost in an epic five setter 4–6, 6–1, 7–6(7–3), 2–6, 3–6.
 Delbonis then played for Argentina in the Davis Cup quarterfinals against Italy.
 He beat Andreas Seppi and Fabio Fognini, both in four sets, to help clinch the tie 3–1.
-In the finals of Davis Cup, he lost against Marin Cilic in five sets but beat Ivo Karlovic in straight sets in the fifth and deciding rubber to give Argentina their first Davis Cup.
+In the finals of Davis Cup, he lost against Marin Čilić in five sets but beat Ivo Karlović in straight sets in the fifth and deciding rubber to give Argentina their first Davis Cup.